siddhartha-s/ipd/setup.md

 #### Linux, etc.

 Make sure you have Git and a working C++14 toolchain installed.
+You should also install the development packages for SDL2, SDL2_image, SDL2_ttf, and SDL2_mixer.

 ### CLion (all platforms)